Majdoddin/lexicaps/README.md

 # lexicaps
-Transcription and Diarization based on by [OpenAI's Whisper](https://github.com/openai/whisper)
+**www.lexicaps.com**

-It adds Speaker Tags to Whisper's transcription, so you know who says what.
+Transcription and Diarization based on [OpenAI's Whisper](https://github.com/openai/whisper)

-Currently it works for 2 speakers, and is tested for English.
-We use whispers `medium.en` model.
+I trained a classifier on top of Whisper model features, that identifies any two speakers.
+No third-party package is used for Diarization.

-We use no 3rd party software for Diarization.
+I integrated it with Whisper to get a full Transcription-Diarization software.

-Give it a trye: www.lexicaps.com
+Give it a trye!

 ## ToDo